Rishijain2003/Atlan_Customer_Support/README.md

+# AI-Powered Customer Support Copilot
-# Major Design Decisions and Trade-offs for the AI Pipeline
+## Major Design Decisions and Trade-offs for the AI Pipeline

 ## Overview
 The AI pipeline is designed to classify customer support tickets and route them to the appropriate team or generate relevant answers using a Retrieval-Augmented Generation (RAG) approach.
 Below, we outline the major design decisions and trade-offs made during the development of this pipeline.